-The Foundation's program in Conservation and the Environment (C&E) evolved from interests originally stated by the Avalon and Old Dominion Foundations as including the preservation of natural areas and the support of "organizations concerned with increasing man's understanding of his natural environment, his relation to it, and the effects of his activities upon it."
-Through the early 1970s, a substantial fraction of grants supported land acquisition.
-Between 1974 and 1979, grants supported research in energy, natural resources and the environment including the oceans, and institutions working in these fields.
-From 1980 through 2002 the program supported basic research on how natural ecosystems work.
-This support included grants to junior faculty in their first tenure-track positions.
-We emphasized support of leading institutions, innovative research, and training of promising doctoral and postdoctoral researchers.
-Grants were originally restricted to the US but gradually expanded to include Latin America and then South Africa.
-Within the broad field of ecosystems research and training, we generally limited our grants to botany and terrestrial ecosystems because of their key importance to overall ecosystems and because other funding sources paid the least attention to them.
+The Foundation's program in Conservation and the Environment is closing in December 2013.
+It evolved from interests originally stated by the Avalon and Old Dominion Foundations as including the preservation of natural areas and the support of "organizations concerned with increasing man's understanding of his natural environment, his relation to it, and the effects of his activities upon it."
+Through the early 1970s, a substantial fraction of grants supported land acquisition (principally Cumberland Island National Park) and organizations that had been supported by Avalon and Old Dominion.
+Between 1974 and 1979, the program supported research in energy, natural resources and the environment including oceans, and institutions working in those fields.
+Much of this funding went toward the training of young scientists, engineers, resource managers, and potential policy makers at colleges and universities.
+During the 1980s land preservation was supported through grants to the Trust for Public Land.